Employment Misclassification Attorneys in Pasadena, California

 Like most employment laws, there are exceptions to those who may and may not be misclassified, including those who are exempt from Assembly Bill 5, like real estate agents, insurance agents, and attorneys.

-If you believe you have been or are currently being misclassified by your employer, contact our skilled employment law attorneys in Pasadena today to put a stop to this illegal activity and pursue the workplace benefits you deserve.
+If you believe you have been or are currently being misclassified by your employer, contact our skilled Pasadena employment lawyer today to put a stop to this illegal activity and pursue the workplace benefits you deserve.

 Our Pasadena Employment Law Attorneys Also Focuses on the Following Practice Areas: